yaise/katas2024-samb/ADRs/ADR-04-Web-Application-Stack.md

-# ADR: Web Application Stack
+# Next.js and React for Web Application Stack

 ## Status